minershive/hiveon-kb/faq/general/general_en.md

 Apart from this, you can revoke unknown tokens in the "Authentication tokens" section (https://the.hiveos.farm/account).
 One more way to protect your account is removing unknown persons from the Access tab of your farm.

 ### What is the difference between a regular Hive OS update and a forced one?
 With a forced update, the repositories are cleaned, updated, and their installation is repeated.
+To do this, send the following commands (one by one) to your worker:

+`apt update`

+`selfupgrade`

 ### How to downgrade the Hive OS version?
 If you want to downgrade to the previous version of Hive OS, you need to click the arrow icon on the toolbar: